olcf/olcf-user-docs/software/python/cupy.rst

    >>> with cp.cuda.Device(1):
    ...    x_gpu_0 * 2  # ERROR: trying to use x_gpu_0 on GPU 1
    ...
-   Traceback (most recent call last):
-   ValueError: Array device must be same as the current device: array device = 0 while current = 1
+   <stdin>:2: PerformanceWarning: The device where the array resides (0) is different from the current device (1).
+Peer access has been activated automatically.

-To solve the above error, you must transfer ``x_gpu_0`` to "Device 1".
+To solve the above warning/error, you must transfer ``x_gpu_0`` to "Device 1".
 A CuPy array can be transferred to a specific GPU using the ``cupy.asarray()`` function while on the specific device:

 .. code-block:: python